Slaton, Texas

 Slaton is a city in Lubbock County, Texas, United States.
-Founded by German immigrants, Slaton was the westernmost German settlement in Texas The population was 5,858 at the 2020 census.
+Founded by German immigrants, Slaton was the westernmost German settlement in Texas.
+The population was 5,858 at the 2020 census, and was estimated at 5,698 in 2024.
 Slaton is part of the Lubbock Metropolitan Statistical Area.

 History

+Slaton was established on June 15, 1911.
 Slaton was named for Lubbock rancher and banker O.L.
 Slaton, Sr. (1867–1946), who promoted railroad construction in Slaton.

 Geography

 Slaton is on the level plains of the Llano Estacado.
 The nearest significant geographical feature is Yellow House Canyon, which is 3 mi to the northeast.
-According to the United States Census Bureau, the city has an area of 14.3 km2, of which 14.2 sqkm are land and 0.1 sqkm, or 0.56%, is covered by water.
+According to the United States Census Bureau, the city has a total area of 5.458 sqmi, of which 5.427 sqmi is land and 0.031 sqmi (0.57%) is water.

 Climate

 According to the Köppen climate classification system, Slaton has a semiarid climate, BSk on climate maps.